ozean12/pairing-exercise/README.md

 The Exercise
 ====
 ```
-In order for you to prepare for the pair programming we need you to be familiar with the code we've already got in
+In order for you to prepare for the pair programming we need you to be familiar
-this repository.
+with the code we've already got in this repository.
-Please make a fork of this repo and add *one* feature from the list above and send us a link to your repo.
+Please make a fork of this repo and add *one* feature from the list above and
-This tells us you've worked in the code and are familiar with it
+send us a link to your repo.
+This tells us you've worked in the code and are
-We like high success rates for our pairing sessions and history tells us that is much more likely if a
+familiar with it.
+We like high success rates for our pairing sessions and
-candidate has familiarity with the code already.
+history tells us that is much more likely if a candidate has familiarity with
+the code already.

 Strong hint: we are fans of TDD, pairing and continuous deployment.
 ```